 The National Executive Council shall adopt an annual budget upon the recommendation the NEXCO.

 The funds of the Association shall be applied solely towards to attainment of the aims and objectives of the Association by making the payments provided for in the annual budget of the Association, including but not limited to

-Providing for the expenses for the maintenance of the office of the Association;
+providing for the expenses for the maintenance of the office of the Association;

-Funding the expenses of the General Meetings of the Association; and
+funding the expenses of the general meetings of the Association;

+subject to approval of the National Executive Council, investment in such assets as NEXCO deems appropriate; and

-Upon a resolution passed by a simple majority of NEXCO:
+upon a resolution passed by a simple majority of NEXCO:

 token contributions to any Member of the Association that is bereaved or otherwise in need of such contribution

-making any other payments that, in the opinion of NEXCO, will further the attainment of the aims and objectives of the Association
+making any other payments that, in the opinion of NEXCO, will further the attainment of the aims and objectives of the Association.

-and subject to approval of the [Board of Trustees/National Executive Council] investment in such assets as NEXCO deems appropriate.

-No expenditure shall be incurred for any purpose unless such expenditure has been approved generally by the National Executive Council in the annual budget or any supplementary budget of the Association provided that in cases of emergency, the President in consultation with other members of the NEXCO may authorize such expenditure in their discretion and afterwards seek a signoff from the National Executive Council, provided further, always that the exercise of such discretion shall be limited to the recurrent expenditure of the month immediately preceding.
+No expenditure shall be incurred for any purpose unless such expenditure has been approved generally by the National Executive Council in the annual budget or any supplementary budget of the Association; Provided that the President in consultation with other members of the NEXCO may authorize emergency expenditure and afterwards seek approval from the National Executive Council.
+Provided also that the amount involved shall not be greater than the recurrent expenditure of the month immediately preceding.

 The Secretary-General may hold an imprest such amount as may be approved by the NEXCO from time to time.